ZXS66/SQLServerSync/README.md

 # Methodology

-1. First the app will export all data of source table into a CSV/xlsx file
-2. The exported file will be saved `fileFolder` if specified, otherwise save to default folder `./data`
+1. First the app will export all data of source table into a CSV/xlsx file, the exported file will be saved `fileFolder` if specified, otherwise save to default folder `./data`
-3. Then manually copy the CSV/xlsx file from source environment to destination environment
+2. Then manually copy the CSV/xlsx file from source environment to destination environment
-4. Lastly import the data into destination table by running the app again
+3. Lastly import the data into destination table by running the app again